Painting and graphics related to politics and history

 When I was younger I rather often used to do paintings and graphics with political content.
 I know that political statements are not in great demand in art today, which I think is a shame.

 Sometimes I have the urge to package political content again, even if I know that not everyone recognizes the connection at first glance.

-It is similar with the theme of rhinos.
+It is similar to the theme of rhinos.
 Historically, one must remember the Mao period, when China built a railroad network in Tanzania and was paid for with rhinoceros horns.

-At auctions, libidation cups carved out of rhinoceros horn fetch prices in excess of one million USD.
+At auctions, lipidation cups carved out of rhinoceros horn fetch prices over one million USD.

 blog posts about politics